 6. The case of Andriy Kolomiyets

 Andriy Kolomiyets was arrested in May 2015 by the police officers in the city of Nalchik (Kabardino-Balkar Republic of the Russian Federation).
 Initially, he was detained for an alleged illegal possession of drugs (Art.
 228, section 2 of the CC of the RF), which could have been planted on him in order to create an excuse for the police to arrest him.
-After being subjected to physical violence (Kolomiyets was subjected to torture with the use of electric shocks and battery), the charge of the attempted murder of workers of Ukrainian law enforcement bodies at the time of the events in Kiev was brought against him.
+After being subjected to physical violence (Kolomiyets was subjected to torture with the use of electric shocks and battery), the charge of the attempted murder of workers of Ukrainian law enforcement bodies at the time of the events in Kyiv was brought against him.

-According to the prosecution, Andriy Kolomiyets is a member of the Ukrainian Insurgent Army – UPA, banned in Russia (it virtually ceased to exist in 1954) and participated in the ‘armed resistance to law enforcement officials’ during Euromaidan in Kiev.
+According to the prosecution, Andriy Kolomiyets is a member of the Ukrainian Insurgent Army – UPA, banned in Russia (it virtually ceased to exist in 1954) and participated in the ‘armed resistance to law enforcement officials’ during Euromaidan in Kyiv.
 In particular, as stated in the indictment act, on 20 January, 2014, Andriy Kolomiyets threw incendiary bottles at police officers.
 Consequently, he allegedly posed danger to the lives of two employees of the ‘Berkut’ special division from Crimea: M.V.
 Kozyakov and A.V.
 Gavrilenko.
 Thus, in addition to the charges of illegal drug possession, Kolomiyets also faced charges of attempted murder of law enforcement officers (Art.
 105, section 2 of the CC of the RF).
 The evidence base is based on the testimony of Andriy Kolomiyets, obtained under torture, and on the testimony of the very ‘victims’ who allegedly identified Kolomitets.